Latest

 In general Live Contracts uses the 256-bit version of SHA-2 for encoding.
 SHA-2 is one of the most common hashing algorithms which means it's available for almost all platforms and programming languages.

-When secure hashes are required, a combination of BLAKE2b and SHA256 are used.
+When secure hashes are required, a combination of BLAKE2b and SHA256 is used.

 The default method for signing is using ED25519.
 This is an EdDSA algorithm on curve25519.
 It is designed to be faster than existing digital signature schemes without sacrificing security.

-ED25519 is well supported on across many platforms and languages.
+ED25519 is well-supported across many platforms and languages.

 There are many valid (not unique!) signatures for one message when using ED25519.
 Also, you should not rely on any information before the hash and/or signature are checked.

 Bitcoin, Ethereum, and many other blockchains use ECDSA with the secp256k1 curve for signing transactions.
-Outside of the realm of blockchain, this curve is barely used and not well supported.
+Outside of the realm of blockchain, this curve is not commonly used.

 The most commonly used and well-supported Elliptic Curve is NIST P-256.
 This is an ECDSA method using the secp256p1 curve.

-There are 3 algorithms involved for asymmetric encryption:
+There are 3 algorithms involved in asymmetric encryption for ED25519 accounts:

 This is a public key encryption schema, where the public key is used to encrypt data and the private key is used to decrypt data.